LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 Your H1 and title tag do not need to match word for word, but they should point in the same direction.
 The title tag is what users usually see in search results.
 The H1 is what confirms they landed in the right place.
 When those two elements share the same topic and intent, the page feels more coherent to both users and search engines.

 As a rule, keep your title tag tight enough to display well in search and make sure the meta description expands on the same promise instead of introducing a different angle.
-If you need help with that pairing, this guide on writing SEO-optimized meta titles covers the title-tag side in more detail.
+The title-tag side has its own constraints, especially length, keyword placement, and click appeal, so treat SEO-optimized meta titles as a separate final pass rather than a copy-paste version of the H1.

 Schema markup will not rescue a weak headline, but it can help search engines understand the page more confidently.
 Article schema with a proper headline field gives crawlers cleaner structure and can support richer search presentation.